alexdrymonitis/miscellaneous_abstractions/README.txt

 [loop] is a sophisticated vanilla loop abstraction.

 [vanillaJoin] is a vanilla list abstraction with all hot inlets, where you don't need to specify if you enter a float or a symbol.
 It imitates Max's [join].
+It's Pd-extended counterpart is called [extendedJoin].

 [vanillaPak] is a vanilla [pack] abstraction with all hot inlets.
 It's Pd-extended counterpart is called [extendedPak].